Skip to main content

 • “It's the perfect blend of tower defense and action RPG, with a healthy dose of humor and charm thrown in for good measure.”

-• “Plus gameplay is not funny at all, not dynamic nor with depth.”
+• “The gameplay is not funny at all; it's neither dynamic nor deep.”

 • “You're not funny!”